 There are known difficulties in designing randomised clinical trials for acupuncture.
 The scientific method demands standardisation of experimental variables.
-On the other hand, acupuncture treatments require flexibility and are often based on idiosyncratic prescriptions and individualised Traditional Chinese Medicine diagnostic patterns.
-Acupuncture and the scientific method are far from compatible.
+On the other hand, an acupuncture treatment requires flexibility and is implicitly characterised by an idiosyncratic diagnosis and prescription.
+Given this, acupuncture and the scientific method are far from compatible.
 This causes randomised clinical trials for acupuncture to have a number of problems.
-These include difficulty with standardisation of diagnostic criteria, treatment intervention/programming, determining suitable controls and the implementation of appropriate measures.
+These include difficulty with standardisation of diagnostic criteria; standardisation of treatment prescriptions; standardisation of treatment protocols; the determination of suitable controls; and the implementation of appropriate measures.

 To date, researchers using acupuncture for infertility have not adequately addressed these issues and a suitable balance between the two paradigms is yet to be achieved.
-As a consequence, the clinical applicability/relevance of the acupuncture within these clinical trails has been compromised.
-It stands to reason that in clinical practice acupuncture would have a greater efficacy since it will be able to maintain its integrity and not have to conform to the scientific method.
+As a consequence, the clinical applicability/relevance of the acupuncture within these clinical trials has been compromised.
+Following are examples of how the clinical trials have failed to maintain the integrity of acupuncture model as it is used in a clinical setting.

 - Number of treatments: The clinical trials are generally characterised by few treatment sessions, thereby not giving the acupuncture a chance to work.
 Using acupuncture for fertility is a process.

 - Poor application of Chinese Medicine diagnosis: Many studies fail to implement an inclusion criteria of a specified Chinese Medicine diagnosis.
 Defining the subjects from a Chinese Medicine perspective is important as it facilitates the testing of a sub-type of infertility in its own right.
 This avoids testing may types of fertility as a homogenised group.
 Since most studies in the literature fail to do this, they did not accurately measure how effective acupuncture is in treating each cause of infertility in accordance with its own model.